 In order to protect the health and safety of the university community, external groups may not rent or use university facilities at this time.

 Yes.
 SIU has had cases with residential students as well as employees.
 We work closely with the Jackson County Health Department, which is responsible for tracing cases of COVID-19 and recommending quarantine or isolation of ill or exposed individuals.
 Faculty, staff or students who have been exposed to COVID-19 are notified directly by the health department.
+Information about current active cases is posted.

 The number of cases can be reduced by adhering to the university’s safety protocols (see Saluki Safety) stay-at-home order, washing hands frequently, disinfecting commonly touched surfaces, and maintaining space from others when in public.